fredy-vargas-romero/move-data-from-bq-2-alloy-py/README.md

-# BigQuery to Alloy Data Migration
+# BigQuery to AlloyDB Data Migration

-This project fetches data from BigQuery and sends it to Alloy API.
+This project provides a Flask API service that manages data between BigQuery and AlloyDB.

 ## Setup